Jet-omnivore/portfolio/README.md

 # 🌐 My Portfolio Website (Work in Progress)

-This is the source code for my personal portfolio — a site that brings together my technical projects, creative experiments, and self-taught journey as a developer.
+This is the source code for my personal portfolio.
+A site that brings together my technical projects, creative experiments, and self-taught journey as a developer.

 The goal is simple: to let my work speak for me.